Boxweiler Dog Breed

 Your Boxweiler is a crossbreed, so it will inherit characteristics from both parent breeds.
 Not all Boxweiler pups will get the same traits, so your pup may be more Boxer, more Rottweiler, or a fair balance of both.
 If she gets more Boxer, she will most likely be lean and graceful, but if she gets more Rottweiler, her body will likely be bulkier.
 In any case, she will have a muscular body, somewhat long legs, a squarish head, long snout, a short (and coarse) coat, medium-length ears, a strong chest and some wrinkling due to the thick skin.

-Boxweiler Coloring
+Boxweiler Colors

 Boxweiler Temperament